-- Assessment of banks' exposures to real estate risks - Assessment of residential mortgages' systemic importance. - Development of household indebtedness, in levels and growth rates - Development of house prices Developments of risk profiles, i.e. LTV, DTI/LTI, DSTI, total risk weights, banks' margins on mortgages, variable vs fixed interest rates etc.
+- Assessment of banks' exposures to real estate risks - Assessment of residential mortgages' systemic importance.

+- Development of household indebtedness, in levels and growth rates - Development of house prices - Developments of risk profiles, i.e. LTV, DTI/LTI, DSTI, total risk weights, banks' margins on mortgages, variable vs fixed interest rates etc.

-4.4 Justification why the stricter national measure is necessary (Article 458(2)(c) of the CRR) The objective of the measure is to increase and strengthen resilience in the Swedish banking sector given the prolonged and elevated risks in the household debt sector as well as the housing sector in Sweden.
-Today, the additional capital in the banking system due to the risk weight floor for Swedish mortgages amounts to SEK 94 billion or just under 22% of the total capital requirement for the largest Swedish banks at the consolidated level.
+The objective of the measure is to increase and strengthen resilience in the Swedish banking sector given the prolonged and elevated risks in the household debt sector as well as the housing sector in Sweden.
+Today, the additional capital in the banking system due to the risk weight floor for Swedish mortgages amounts to SEK 96 billion or just under 22% of the total capital requirement for the largest Swedish banks at the consolidated level.
 Needless to say, if this stricter measure were to be removed, risks would increase further since an important and sizable amount of loss-absorbing capital would be removed, leaving the banking sector exposed and vulnerable to any negative developments in the housing market or shocks to the macroeconomy at large.
 Thus, the absence of the measure would weaken and harm the resilience of the Swedish banking sector and affect financial stability in Sweden in an undesirable way.

-By extending the current risk weight floor within the framework of Article 458 of the CRR, it makes it possible for the capital requirement and capital buffers built up to remain in place in order to be available to address and manage potential future credit losses in the housing market.
+By extending the current risk weight floor within the framework of Article 458 of the CRR2, it makes it possible for the capital requirement and capital buffers built up to remain in place in order to be available to address and manage potential future credit losses in the housing market.
 This is crucial given that the vulnerabilities and systemic risks stemming from Swedish mortgages and the developments in the housing market remain elevated and are still intensifying.
 Moreover, the implementation of the measure through Article 458 aims to ensure a level playing field and, thereby, uphold resilience and safeguard financial stability.
 Reciprocity of the measure is crucial to ensure this, however.